Ranking Magic Weekend’s top try-scorers with Hull KR, Leeds icons in wild list

 The surprise name so high is arguably Broughton though.
 A fine winger in his day, Broughton always seemed to have a knack of scoring tries at Magic no matter who he played for!

-Two men who were team-mates at Leeds Rhinos once upon a time sit atop of this list: and Hall has the chance to move out on his own at the top of the pile this weekend.
+Two men who were team-mates at Leeds Rhinos once upon a time sit in the top two of the list.

 All stats courtesy of Danny Spencer, the RFL’s official statistician.